skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 bulletPackage: free
 ```

 Mutations are the way to change the dataset behind GraphQL.
-A mutation is very similar to a field in a GraphQL query, but GraphQL assumes a mutation has side effects and change the dataset behind the schema.
+A mutation is very similar to a field in a GraphQL query, but GraphQL assumes a mutation has side effects and changes the dataset behind the schema.

-We learned that, GraphQL process multiple fields in a query parellelly to acheive low response time.
-But, multiple mutations in a single request executed one by one.
-We'll learn about the reason behind that as well.
+We have learned that GraphQL processes multiple fields in a query while achieving a low response time.
+But multiple mutations in a single request are executed one by one.
+(We'll learn about the reason behind that.)

 So, let's start mutating our blog dataset.